-Step 6: 18mm Socket, 14mm Triple Square Socket & Torque Wrench
+18mm Socket, 14mm Triple Square Socket & Torque Wrench Step 7:

-Once the coilover is fully inserted into the spindle housing, remove the spindle housing spreader tool and replace the pinch bolt and nut and torque it to 70 Nm (52 Ft-lbs) + 90 degrees.
+Once the coilover is fully inserted into the spindle housing as shown in the photo on the right, remove the spindle housing spreader tool and replace the pinch bolt and nut and torque it to 70 Nm (52 Ft-lbs) + 180 degrees.

-Step 7: Pry Bar, 16mm Socket & Torque Wrench
+Step 8: Pry Bar, 16mm Socket & Torque Wrench

 Pry the ball joint back out of the control arm, slide the axle back into the spindle, then slide the ball joint studs through the control arm.
-Replace the nuts and torque them to the appropriate torque spec listed below:
+Replace the nuts and torque them to 40 Nm (30 Ft-lbs) + 45 degrees.